kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 <img style="float: Center; margin-left: 7em;"  src="/images/Logistic_python/Education_group.png" width="565" height="496">
 {{< /rawhtml >}}

-We can clearly see that the biggest yield was for customers with PhDs and the smallest for customers with a basic education.
-We can similarly explore all the other categorical variables.
-It appears that all the other categorical variables will be helpful in predicting which customer will respond positively to a campaign, perhaps with the exception of `Complain`.
+We can clearly see that the biggest yield was for customers with PhDs and the smallest for customers with "basic" education.
+We can similarly explore all the other categorical features.
+It appears that all them will be helpful in predicting which customer will respond positively to the campaign, perhaps with the exception of `Complain`.

 {{< highlight Python >}}
 ms_feature = store_data.groupby("Marital_Status")["Response"].sum() / store_data.groupby("Marital_Status")["Response"].count()